jhuckaby/Mirror-Bot/README.md

 This command kicks the specified user out of the channel on the other side of the mirror.
 Specify the nickname of the user after the command: `!kick some_bad_nick`.
 Note that this command is only for standard IRC servers, not Twitch.
 Twitch does not have a "kick" command.

+#### !pause

+This command pauses all message mirroring (both directions), while keeping the bot itself active.
+You can use this if you get a spam flood, and want to pause mirroring while you deal with kicking / banning the spam bots.
+Use the `!resume` command to start mirroring again.

+#### !resume

+This command resumes message mirroring if it was previously paused via the `!pause` command.

 #### !quit

 This command quits the bot (affects both sides of the mirror).
 Aliases include: `exit`, `shutdown` and `die`.